MosleyJD65109/Mission-to-Mars/README.md

 * Make sure to find the image URL to the full size `.jpg` image
 * Make sure to save a complete URL string for this image

-#### Mars Weather

-* Visit the Mars Weather Twitter account and scrape the latest Mars Weather Tweet from the page
-    * Save the Tweet text for the weather report as a variable called `mars_weather`

 #### Mars Facts